fossasia/api.fossasia.net/README.md

 =======

 Our goal is to collect information about Open Source Communities and Hackspaces all over Asia.
 This information will be used to aggregate contact data, locations, news feeds and events.
+We adopted this API from the Hackerspaces and Freifunk API, invented years before to collect decentralized data.

 At the Wireless Community Weekend 2013 in Berlin there was a first meeting to relaunch freifunk.net.
 To represent local communities without collecting and storing data centrally, a way had to be found.
 Another requirement was to enable local communities to keep their data up to date easily.